edumserrano/webpack-module-federation-with-angular/docs/other-learning-material.md

 - [Zack Jackson Medium articles](https://scriptedalchemy.medium.com/) and [twitter profile](https://twitter.com/ScriptedAlchemy): Zack Jackson is the creator of Module Federation.
 He has several articles and tweets on the matter.
 - [Benefits of Module Federation: Unlocking the Power of Software Modularity](https://blog.bitsrc.io/discover-the-benefits-of-module-federation-unlocking-the-power-of-software-modularity-8b1ef62c8c2c)
 - [angular-architects/module-federation-plugin migration guides](https://github.com/angular-architects/module-federation-plugin/blob/main/migration-guide.md)
+- [Micro-frontends and moduliths with angular 5th edition](/docs/micro-frontends-and-moduliths-with-angular-5th-edition.pdf): you can get this PDF by going to TODO and TODO.

 ## Angular